Ultrafast and Nonlinear Nanophotonics:

 Infrared (IR) optoelectronic emitters hold the potential for a wide array of applications such as infrared scene projection (IRSP) for hardware-in-the-loop testing.
 The requirements for such emitters include high operational efficiency, emission within designated wavebands, and high power output.
 Emitter arrays for IRSP systems must be able to emulate real-world phenomena by emitting scenes of high radiometric, spatial, and temporal fidelity.
 Such systems have fundamental limitations related to response time and maximum simulated apparent temperature, making them unsuitable for emulation of very hot (>700K) and rapidly evolving scenes.
 Papers that address phenomenology, design, theoretical modeling/simulation, and experimental demonstrations materials, components, devices and systems for displays, holography and scene projection are invited.
 Examples include, but is not limited to, new display and projection screen technologies including 3D and holographic displays, alternative material structures and emitters, surface coatings for enhanced extraction efficiencies, as well as device algorithms and driving electronics.

-Imaging and Spectroscopic Techniques for Hypersonic Ground Test Facilities:
+Imaging and Spectroscopic Techniques for Hypersonics and Energetic Materials Combustion:

 This topic will cover diagnostic advances in the study of hyper-velocity and high-enthalpy ground test facilities that contribute to our understanding of hypersonic flight.
-Methods include advanced laser diagnostics for coherent Raman spectroscopy, laser-induced fluorescence, and velocimetry approaches utilizing ultrashort-pulse and burst-mode lasers, as well as conventional light sources.
+This session will also look at techniques for analyzing the combustion and detonation of energetic materials.
+Methods include advanced laser diagnostics for laser absorption, coherent Raman spectroscopy, laser-induced fluorescence, and velocimetry approaches utilizing ultrashort-pulse and burst-mode lasers, as well as conventional light sources.

 This track will address enabling technologies for photonics.